artOfCode02/TowerHack/README.md

 ## About

 TowerHack is a rougelike game where you climb the Cursed Tower to get the fabled Book of Gods.
+This rougelike is spell based, and it has vertical gameplay (no jumping though).

 ## Build